olvericc/DSListV2/README.md

 ## 🎁 Thanks

-* In this project is purely for academic purposes;
+> * These project is purely for academic purposes;
-* I plan to add more libraries and adding new features in the future;
+> * I plan to add more libraries and adding new features in the future;
-* I will add a frontend with Angular or React;
+> * I will add a frontend with Angular or React;
-* The deployment will be completed in next version;
+> * The deployment will be completed in next version;